trivago/gollum/docs/producers/elasticsearch.rst

 **ID**
   Allows this producer to be found by other plugins by name.
   By default this is set to "" which does not register this producer.
+**Fuse**
+  Defines the name of the fuse this producer is attached to.
+  When left empty no fuse is attached.
+This is the default value.
 **Stream**
   Defines either one or an aray of stream names this producer recieves messages from.
 **DropToStream**